 - Need: Difficulties obtaining healthcare access to treat diabetes and obesity for low-income and Spanish-speaking residents of Oregon and Washington's Columbia River Gorge area.

 - Intervention: A local healthcare facility developed wellness programs using bilingual community health workers to provide education and support that improves diets, physical activity, and teaches stress management.

 - Results: Many participants in the wellness programs have maintained or lost weight and have seen reductions in their cholesterol levels, blood pressure, and blood sugar levels.
 Vegetable vouchers, cooking classes, and budgeting education has also helped patients afford healthy food.

-- Intervention: A national program was applied on a local level to provide physical activity and nutrition education in a school setting.
+- Intervention: Two programs were applied on a local level to provide physical activity, nutrition, and culinary education in a school and community setting.

 - Results: The physical activity rate surpassed the Department of Health and Human Services recommended rate by 5%, and schools started serving healthier options in their cafeterias.

 - Need: Dentists in Polk County, Oregon who accepted Oregon Health Plan were booked out for months, causing patients with dental needs to have to wait for an appointment or travel to an adjoining county for dental care.

 - Intervention: Capitol Dental Care began a Virtual Dental Home teledentistry model to bring preventive dental care to 3 elementary schools and several Head Start programs.

 - Results: Through this program, over 700 students have received dental care in their schools.

 - Need: Distance, time, and cost make it difficult for EMS volunteers to attend continuing education and maintain certification.